 Natural gas consists of mostly methane.
 Similar to crude oil and coal it is formed from decaying organic matter and therefore is found close to both coal and crude oil layers.
 When extracting oil in the 19th and 20th century it was common to burn off the unwanted natural gas.

 Natural gas is very important and is mostly used directly.
 It is a low density fuel compared to crude oil and coal, so it has limitation were it can be used.
 It is relatively clean burning, making it useful domestic heating and electricity generation.

 Natural gas is classified by how pure the methane is but is not a large a factor as seen in crude oil and coal.
 Processing the natural gas involves striping out sulfur, ethane, propane, butanes and natural gasoline so it is under limits set by the government.

 When converting to electricity, most natural gas-fire electrical generation uses a combined-cycle gas turbines process with a conversion efficiency of 62%.

 Natural gas is used both in direct consumption for heating, cooking and in electrical generation.
 It also has lower CO2 emissions than other fossil fuels making it more environmentally friendlily option in comparison.

 I hope this was a useful introduction to the largest energy sources that we use.
 I always heard about renewable energy but feel like I didn’t understand the energy system until I studied fossil fuels.
 They all have their benefits and drawbacks but I believe they will be important in the future.

 In this write up I made a lot of assumptions and each number depends on my factors.
-Take these numbers with a grain of salt.

 Thank you for reading.